Page Reviewed / Updated - Mar. 2019

 In addition to being financially eligible for Green Mountain Care (Vermont’s Medicaid program) applicants must 1) be Vermont state residents 2) 21 years of age or older 3) require skilled nursing care greater than that which is provided via a skilled nursing visit 4) require services more extensive than those offered by a personal care attendant or a home health aid 5) have a primary caregiver that is able to handle the applicant’s care needs and can be trained in the operation of apparatus.
 6) not be (or be willing to not be) institutionalized 7) be technology dependent.

 Green Mountain Care also considers the applicant's countable assets.
-Single applicants are permitted up to $2,000 in countable assets, but their home, provided the value of their home equity does not exceed $572,000, is exempt (not counted towards the total).
-Married applicants, should the spouse not be applying for Medicaid, can have a much higher level of assets.
-The non-applicant spouse is permitted to hold up to $123,600 in 2018, while the applicant spouse is still able to retain up to $2,000 in resources.
+Single applicants are permitted up to $2,000 in countable assets, but their home, provided the value of their home equity does not exceed $585,000, is exempt (not counted towards the total).
+Other exemptions include household goods and furnishings, a vehicle, and personal items, such as clothing.

 The exact services afforded to Hi-Tech Program participants are determined by their individual needs.
 These might include: